mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/inspecting_models.md

 When this rule applies, it has a negative contribution towards `label1`.

 The default prediction strategy thus use the rule's prediction value which can be either positive, zero or negative and the prediction is `1` for all values > 0 and `0` otherwise.
 This strategy aims to optimize the Hamming loss measure.
 There is also another strategy for optimizing the Subset 0/1 loss.
 You can specify which strategy should be used via the {ref}`parameter<Parameters>` `predictor`.
-A description of both prediction strategies can be found in Section 4.3 "Prediction" of {ref}`our ECML paper<firstpartyreferences>`.
+A description of both prediction strategies can be found in Section 4.3 "Prediction" of {ref}`our ECML paper<references-first-party>`.

 There is also a probabilistic interpretation of the aggregated value that is obtained for an individual label and example: By default, the (label-wise) logistic loss function is used for training (see {ref}`parameter<Parameters>` `loss` below).
 In this case, the aggregated value can be viewed as log odds.
 Passing it through the `logistic sigmoid function<https://en.wikipedia.org/wiki/Sigmoid_function>` results in a value between 0 and 1 that corresponds to the probability that the respective label is relevant to the example at hand.